Topazoo/Portfolio/README.md

 debug=TRUE/FALSE
 hosts=HOSTS
 ```
-Where the right-hand value is your Django secret key, debug setting, and comma seperated host urls (e.g. 127.0.0.1,127.0.0.2) respectively.
+Where the right-hand value is your Django secret key, debug setting, and comma separated host URLs (e.g. 127.0.0.1,127.0.0.2) respectively.

 ## Files
 - portfolio/base/urls.py - URLs that can be visited on the site
 - portfolio/base/views.py - Python functions that run when URLs are visited
 - portfolio/base/templates/ - HTML templates loaded when URLs are visited
 - portfolio/base/static/css/base.css - Style sheet for HTML templates
-- portfolio/base/static/js/ - Javascript code
+- portfolio/base/static/js/ - jQuery code
 - portfolio/base/Bot.py - Python code for the issue saliency bot demo
 - portfolio/base/directory_tree.py - Python code for the Django virtual file hierarchy demo

 ## Requirements:
-Requirements can be fond in <i>requirements.txt</i>.
+Requirements can be found in <i>requirements.txt</i>.
 They can be installed via pip.
 ```
 $ pip install -r requirements.txt
 ```